China Sourcing Agents

 Should you pay in CNY or USD?

 When a factory quotes in USD, it typically builds in a 2–5% buffer to hedge exchange-rate movement between quote and payment, plus the friction of converting dollars to the RMB it actually spends.
 A factory that sells mostly inside China thinks in CNY and treats your USD order as a currency risk it prices in.
+The People’s Bank of China publishes the daily USD/CNY central parity rate.

 Asking for the CNY quote — and paying through a channel that settles in RMB — can strip out that buffer.
 The trade-off is that you then carry the FX risk yourself.
 On a $3,000 first order the difference is noise; on a $40,000 reorder, 3% is $1,200, which is worth a conversation.
 Decide based on whether you can absorb or hedge the currency swing, not on reflex.
+For a deeper look at protecting your budget, see our guide on exchange rate risk in China sourcing.

 Negotiating without destroying the relationship